Frequently Asked Questions

 Is ChIME an accredited institution?

-In addition to institutional chaplaincies or entrepreneurial community ministry, many ChIME graduates create or supplement their own incomes by serving as celebrants, teaching, preaching, and offering workshops from writing to singing, drumming to nature explorations as a spiritual practice.
+In addition to institutional chaplaincies or entrepreneurial community ministry, many ChIME graduates create or supplement their incomes by serving as celebrants, teaching, preaching, and offering workshops from writing to singing, drumming to nature explorations as a spiritual practice.

 How will I change as a person?

-Regardless of the type of service a student engages in post-graduation, a ChIME education helps the student live into their pastoral authority – that felt sense of being in the right place at the right time with the right skills, and the wisdom to know when other skills are required.
+Regardless of the type of service a student engages in post-graduation, a ChIME education helps the student live into their own pastoral authority – that felt sense of being in the right place at the right time with the right skills, and the wisdom to know when other skills are required.

 Am I required to be ordained?

-No, a student may elect to graduate only.
+Ordination is not required.
+A student may elect to graduate only.
 Our history tells us most students elect to be ordained, but students have until January of their second year to make that decision.

 What will be my title if I am ordained?